SciKit-Surgery/scikit-surgerybard/doc/01_Demo_Of_Laparoscopic_Liver_Surgery.rst

 Demo of Laparoscopic Liver Surgery System
 ===============================================

-Here we demonstrate the SmartLiver IGS system.
+Here, at UCL, we demonstrate the SmartLiver IGS system.

 - The aim is to display CT models on top of live laparoscopic video
 - Talk overview of system components